SuperOfficeDocs/superoffice-docs/docs/en/diary/tutorials/so-ical-feed/includes/steps/integrate.md

 3. Paste the ical.aspx?associd=123&guid=1234-4567…  link in here.

-4. Google will read the appointments and layer them on top of your calendar.
+4. Google will read the follow-ups and layer them on top of your calendar.
 You can change the name and whether the calendar is shared by editing the settings.
 The resulting calendar looks like this:

     ![Google -screenshot][img9]

-These appointments will now also appear on your Android phone calendar if you have enabled calendar sync on your device
+These follow-ups will now also appear on your Android phone calendar if you have enabled calendar sync on your device

 ![Google -screenshot][img10]